frabjous/open-guide-editor/doc/security.md

 Access keys can be reused even in different browser sessions without reauthentication, which allows bookmarking to work smoothly.

-Access keys and what files they give access to are saved in a json file on the server in specified location.
+Access keys and what files they give access to are saved in a json file on the server in a specified location.
 This file should not be in one of the directories served by the web-server for security reasons.
-You can set the file’s location in your site-specific `settings.json`, as described in the [configuration and settings](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md) documentation for OGE.
+You can set the file’s location in your site-specific `settings.json`, as described in the [configuration and settings  documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md).
 You can clear out old access keys by deleting or editing this json file.

 ## Other Documentation